patelMaharshii/zero-to-nine/README.md

 # Zero to Nine

-This program predicts which number is written down, the dataset used is the MNIST dataset
+This program predicts which number is written down, the dataset used is the MNIST dataset.
+The architechture of this model is a simple CNN.